Mercedes E class 1999 vs Opel Omega 1999

 Trunk max capacity:

-with rear seats folded down
+with rear seats folded down, if possible

 1920 litres1800 litres